Miscarriage is a term describing cases where a pregnancy terminates on its own, typically within the first 20 weeks of a normal gestational period.

 Causes and Treatment of Missed Miscarriages

 In most cases, a missed miscarriage is caused by a chromosomal abnormality in the fetus.
 The presence of such an abnormality causes the pregnancy to stall and eventually fail to develop.
-Most treatment for missed miscarriages involve helping the patient safely expel their pregnancy tissue.
+Most treatments for missed miscarriages involve helping the patient safely expel their pregnancy tissue.

 If the tissue remains within the body for a longer amount of time, a surgical curettage is typically performed to safely remove the remainder of the tissue.
 The procedure itself opens the cervix while the fetal tissue is removed.
 This helps eliminate the possibility of an infection developing, which may happen if any of the fetal tissue remains within the body.